 Martinique, France 2016

-On May 8, 1902 it erupted, destroying the coastal town of St. Pierre and killing around 28,000 people.
+On May 8, 1902 (Ascension Day) it erupted, emitting a huge pyroclastic flow.
+This massive cloud of hot gas and volcanic rubble rushed toward St. Pierre at a speed of up to 500 km/hr., destroying the coastal town of St. Pierre and killing around 28,000 people.

 Inhalation of hot ash and fumes from the eruption managed to kill everybody within a matter of just minutes.

 Only two people within the town survived the blast, including a man who was contained in a poorly-ventilated jail cell,(pictured above), at the time.
 The thick walls, the rare openings oriented toward the south-west, on the opposite side to the volcano, or virtually backing on to eastern perimeter wall, meant that the prisoner avoided direct contact with a massive infux of burning gas.
 He was rescued after four days, and went on to become a minor celebrity.